ascendedguard/starboard-sc2/README.md

 **Hotkeys**

-As of version 0.4, you can click on the scoreboard and press a hotkey to make an instant change.
-The following are the supported hotkeys:
+All hotkeys require you to click on the visible scoreboard before using:

+* F1 - Change Player 1 Name
+* F2 - Change Player 2 Name
+* (Press enter/esc to end changing player name)

 * Ctrl+Hotkey = Player 1
 * Alt+Hotkey = Player 2